 - Right-click the first application on the list, choose Disable from the menu, and repeat this step for all startup applications on the list.

-After restarting your PC check if the issue still appears.
-If not, you need to enable all disabled applications and services until you find the one that is causing this problem.
+After restarting your PC, check if the issue still appears.
+If not, you need to enable all disabled applications and services until you find the one causing this problem.

-If after the clean boot in Windows you find an app interfering with the system you can either try to uninstall it or try to make an update to the app that’s causing your issue.
+If, after the clean boot in Windows, you find an app interfering with the system, you can either try to uninstall it or make an update to the app that’s causing your issue.

 5. Rename the Software Distribution directory